Skip to main content

 15 mentions Positive Neutral Negative

 The music in the game receives mixed reviews, with some players appreciating the emotional and atmospheric qualities of the soundtrack, particularly noting its fittingness to the game's themes.
 However, others find it tedious and repetitive, leading to a desire to mute it after a short period.
-Overall, while the soundtrack has its moments of beauty, it may not sustain player interest throughout the experience.
+Overall, while the music can enhance the experience, it may also detract from it for some players.

 • “The royalty-free music chosen blends well with the photography, making for a languid, melancholy atmosphere.”